Antankarana: Class affiliation

 Like elsewhere in Madagascar, Antankarana society was traditionally divided into three classes: nobles, commoners and slaves.
 Slavery was abolished under the French colonial administration but families often retain their historic affiliations.
 In traditional communities, descendants of nobles live on the northern side of the village and non-nobles live in the southern part.
 The areas may be divided by a central clearing where the town hall is often situated; if the village also has a zomba (house reserved for royalty), it would traditionally be located here.
 Intermarriage across classes is common among the Antankarana, and most can claim a family relation to a member of the noble class.
 Historically, commoners were further sub-divided into caste-like groups called karazana ("types of people") based on their form of livelihood.

 Religious affiliation

 The majority of Antankarana identify to varying degrees as Muslim.
 Once a year at the village of Ambatoharaña, Muslims from across the northern and western parts of Madagascar congregate to visit the tombs of Muslim kings buried here.
 The form of Islam practiced by the Antankarana is highly syncretic and blends traditional ancestor worship and local customs and beliefs with major holidays and cultural elements borrowed from Arab Muslim culture.
 The number of Antankarana who practice a standard, orthodox form of Islam is negligible.

 Beginning in the late 19th century, the Shādhiliyya Sufi order spread among the Antankarana.
 According to local traditions, the order was initially spread by Uthmān b. ʿAbd al-Laṭīf, originally from Anjouan.
-Successors later helped establish the order among the Antankarana and within northern Madagascar.
+His successors later helped establish the order among the Antankarana and within northern Madagascar.